-The following table provides an analysis of financial instruments that are measured subsequent to initial recognition at fair value, grouped into Levels 1 to 3 based on the degree to which the fair value is observable:

-- (i) Level 1 fair value measurements are those derived from quoted prices (unadjusted) in active markets for identical assets or liabilities; - (ii) Level 2 fair value measurements are those derived from inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices); and - (iii) Level 3 fair value measurements are those derived from inputs for the asset or liability that are not based on observable market data (unobservable inputs).
+- (b) The following table provides an analysis of financial instruments that are measured subsequent to initial recognition at fair value, grouped into Levels 1 to 3 based on the degree to which the fair value is observable: - (i) Level 1 fair value measurements are those derived from quoted prices (unadjusted) in active markets for identical assets or liabilities that the entity can access at the measurement date; - (ii) Level 2 fair value measurements are those derived from inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices); and - (iii) Level 3 fair value measurements are those derived from inputs for the asset or liability that are not based on observable market data (unobservable inputs).

-As at 30 September 2014, the Group and the Company held the following financial instruments carried at fair values on the statements of financial position:
+As at 30 September 2015 and 30 September 2014, the Group and the Company held the following financial instruments carried at fair values on the statements of financial position:

-0 Total RM Level 1 RM Level 2 RM Level 3 RM Group 2014 Financial assets Financial assets at fair value through profit or loss - Other investment 35,000 35,000 Financial liability Financial liabilities at fair value through profit or loss - Forward exchange contracts (730,520) - (730,520) 2013 Financial assets Financial assets at fair value through profit or loss - Other investment 35,000 - 35,000 Financial liability Financial liabilities at fair value through profit or loss - Forward exchange contracts (339,748) - (339,748)
+Group 2015 Financial assets Available-for-sale financial assets Total RM Level 1 RM Level 2 RM Level 3 RM - Other investment 35,000 - 35,000 - 2014 Financial assets Available-for-sale financial assets - Other investment 35,000 - 35,000 Financial liability Financial liabilities at fair value through profit or loss - Forward exchange contracts (730,520) - (730,520) -

-During the financial year ended 30 September 2014, there was no transfer between fair value measurement hierarchy.
+During the financial year ended 30 September 2015, there was no transfer between fair value measurement hierarchy.